Author: Dr. Jean-Paul Rodrigue

-- Locations of demand rarely match since the origins and destinations of freight flows are usually quite distinct from passenger traffic.
+- Unmatching demand locations.
+The origins and destinations of freight flows are usually quite distinct from passenger traffic.

 - Timing of service.
 Demand for passenger services has specific peaks during the day.
 For freight, it tends to be more evenly spread throughout the day.
 Several freight operations prefer night services since they ensure that shipments arrive at their destination in the morning.

 - Traffic balance.
 On a daily basis, passenger flows tend to be in equilibrium, irrespective of the distance involved (e.g. commuting or air transportation).
-For freight, market imbalances produce empty flows that require the repositioning of assets such as trucks or containers.
+For freight, market imbalances produce empty flows that require repositioning assets such as trucks or containers.

 - Reliability.
 Although freight traffic increasingly demands quality service, delays (diversion from posted schedules) are unacceptable for passengers.

-- Different operational speeds where passengers demand faster service but specific cargo, such as parcels, face similar requirements.
+- Different operational speeds.
+Passengers demand faster service but specific cargo, such as parcels, face similar requirements.

-- Security screening measures for passengers and freight require different procedures.
+- Security screening measures.
+Require different procedures for passengers and freight.

-Consequently, the ongoing separation of passengers and freight on specific gateways and corridors is a likely outcome, involving a growing divergence of flows, modes, and terminals.
+Consequently, the ongoing separation of passengers and freight on specific gateways and corridors likely involves a growing divergence of flows, modes, and terminals.

 5. A Growing Divergence

 Passengers and freight are increasingly divergent activities as they reflect different transportation markets.
-In several modes and across many regions, passenger and freight transport are being unbundled.
+Passenger and freight transport are being unbundled in several modes and across many regions.

 It has already been mentioned that passenger services have become separated from freight operations in the maritime sector.
 Ferry services are the exception, where ro-ro ships on high-frequency services adapt to the needs of both passenger and freight market segments.
 These ferry ships can transport cars, buses, and trucks carrying freight with the respective proportions determined by the demand.
-Deep-sea passenger travel is dominated by cruise shipping, which has no freight-handling capabilities, and bulk and general cargo ships rarely have an interest or the ability to transport passengers.
+Deep-sea passenger travel is dominated by cruise shipping, which has no freight-handling capabilities and cargo ships rarely have an interest or the ability to transport passengers.